swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 /home/swc` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

-**Our data set: Cochlear Implants**

-A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
-More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
-In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
-report:

-1.  the quietest sound they could hear
-2.  the lowest and highest tones they could hear
-3.  the narrowest range of frequencies they could discriminate

-To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
-Each set of test results were written out to a text file, one set per file.
-Each participant has a unique subject ID, and a made-up subject name.
-Each experiment has a unique experiment ID.
-The experiment has collected 351 files so far.

-The data is a bit of a mess!
-There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
-We are going to use shell commands to get this data into shape.
-By the end we would like to:

-1. Put all of the data into one directory called "alldata"

-2. Have all of the data files in there, and ensure that every file has a ".txt" extension

-3. Get rid of the extraneous "NOTES" files
+**An example set: Erik's test FITS files**

+This is a real world example from straight off Erik's filesystem.
+FITS stands for Flexible Image Transport System.
+It's a file format that was developed in the 80s primarily for Astronomy data, especially images, though it can store non-image data too, such as spectra, data cubes, and tables.
+It has found use in other scientific fields too.
+By 1980s standards it was a very Flexible system, but by today it has grown a number of warts, and requires complex specialized software for reading and writing them.

+Erik works on one such piece of software written primarily in Python called PyFITS.
+One of the goals of PyFITS is to make it possible to at least be able to *read* every single FITS file that was ever written to within some approximation of the actual FITS standard (there are many FITS files out there written by software that takes the meaning of the word "standard" very loosely).

+When Erik receives a bug report on PyFITS he asks users to send a test file that reproduces the problem.
+Eventually this bug report may become a regression test (which we'll learn about on day 2) so it's important to keep the sample data, and it's important to keep it organized.
+All of Erik's collected sample data is in the `fits_data` directory.
+But this is a mess!
+There are a mixture of FITS files and non-FITS files.
+There are some FITS files that don't use the standard `.fits` filename extension, and there's no way of knowing what issues each file is associated with.

-If we can get through this example in the available time, we will move onto more advanced shell topics...
+If we have time to get through everything this morning we'll be able to get this data organized.
+And then perhaps we will move on to some more advanced shell topics.

 **Wild cards**

-Navigate to the `~/2012-10-gmu-shell/data/THOMAS` directory.
-This directory contains our hearing test data for THOMAS.
-If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
+Navigate to the `~/2012-11-uh/fits_data` directory.
+If we type `ls`, we will see that there are a bunch of files with `.fits` extensions.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

-    ls *1
+    ls *.fits

-This lists every file that ends with a `1`.
+This lists every file that ends with a `.fits`.
 This command:

     ls /usr/bin/*.sh

 Lists every file in `/usr/bin` that ends in the characters `.sh`.
 And this command:

-    ls *4*1
+    ls *many*.fits

-lists every file in the current directory which contains the number `4`, and ends with the number `1`.
-There are four such files: `0241`, `0341`, `0431`, and `0481`.
+lists every file in the current directory which contains the word `many`, and ends with `.fits`.

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
 In this case, it identified four such files.
-Then, it replaced the `*4*1` with the list of files, separated by spaces.
+Then, it replaced the `*many*.fits` with the list of files, separated by spaces.
 In other the two commands:

+    ls *many*.fits
-    ls *4*1
+    ls manyhdus2.fits manyhdus.fits
-    ls 0241 0341 0431 0481

 are exactly identical.
 The `ls` command cannot tell the difference between these two things.